 Q: On how many occasions have you been qualified by a court to give expert testimony?

-A: In excess of 40 times (courts and administrative bodies, both in the U.S. and abroad).
+A: In excess of 40 times (courts, arbitration tribunals and administrative bodies, both in the U.S. and abroad).

 Q: On how many occasions have you testified as an expert in court or before an arbitrator?